“Blockchain is a technological tour de force.”

 ~ Don & Alex Tapscott, authors – Blockchain Revolution (2016)

-Blockchain technology is a remarkable invention; the great mind behind this invention is the mysterious Satoshi Nakamoto – a personage not known till date.
-Blockchain, also known as block chain, is a compounding list of records, called blocks; these are linked and secured using cryptography.
+Blockchain technology is a remarkable invention; the great mind behind this invention is the mysterious Satoshi Nakamoto – a personage not known to date.
+Blockchain, also known as blockchain, is a compounding list of records, called blocks; these are linked and secured using cryptography.
 In simpler terms, it is an online ledger which records transactions using encryptions; this ensures security for the user and also allows a network of users to verify them.
 The blockchain is not controlled by any central authority, which makes it corruption-safe and more efficient to use.

 The first use of blockchain was in Bitcoin, started in the year 2008, which has become a sensation now.
 When people began acknowledging cryptocurrency and online ledger, the prices of these currencies had already skyrocketed.

 At present. many great economists and finance enthusiasts think that blockchain technology will be a revolution in the economy.
 The UAE has been quick in adopting this technology and it very well plans in using it in many of its sectors.
+Not just this, the DubaiPay has also upgraded itself with the Blockchain Technology.

 How does the Blockchain technology work?